DaRainbowWarrior/ETHack-CS/linux.md

     - `-l` t view details, including **permissions**

 ### su \<user to switch to>
 - Switches users.
-You'll need to know their password tho.
+You'll need to know their password tho

+### sudo \<command> \<modifier>
+- Super User DO.
+Run something with elevated privileges.
+You'll need the current user's password
+- The modifier `-u <user>` is useful here, letting you run commands or programs as other users, without switching to them
+    - important, you need to have permission to run that command/program to do this

+### locate \<filename+extension>
+- Locates a specific file on your computer

 ## Permissions